 - We have an international reputation in this area, achieved through: high-impact peer review publications significant international research funding, the establishment of successful spin-out companies.

-The MSc (Res) course in Oncology Drug Discovery offers an excellent opportunity for a graduate level student to study and carry out research in a cutting edge environment.
+Course Introduction The MSc (Res) course in Oncology Drug Discovery offers an excellent opportunity for a graduate level student to study and carry out research in a cutting edge environment.
 The drug discovery industry and the interaction with academia is a constantly evolving discipline.
 With stronger links forged between the local biotech industry and the Centre for Cancer Research and Cell Biology (CCRCB) the identification, validation and development of novel drug targets is gathering momentum.
 Within Queen’s University Belfast we have established links with Almac Discovery, CV6T and Fusion Antibodies.
 These links have significantly enhanced the capacity of the Drug Discovery Unit within the CCRCB to bring forward interesting new therapeutic targets and generate a training programme for students which provides an excellent insight into the drug discovery pathway.

 This Masters programme will provide an excellent platform for both local and international students to be educated in the drug discovery pipeline from early target identification through to commercialisation.
 Students will also be offered lab based projects based on a number of aspects of the taught course, including assays development, fragment screening, hit to lead chemistry projects, novel delivery projects and molecular modelling.
 The taught course and the lab based projects will be provided by PIs working in both the academic (Queen’s) and Industrial/Biotech setting (Almac Discovery and Fusion Antibodies).
 This is a unique situation which the CCRCB can offer incoming students which will provide them with a significant insight into how each sector works.
 In addition, the training provided via the lab based projects, will be key in providing the local economy with highly skilled graduates that the current work place does not provide.

-The course is broken down into three major components:
+Course Structure The course is broken down into three major components:

 (1) During the first semester students taking this MSc programme in Oncology Drug Discovery will attend lectures through a shared module in Cancer Biology.
 This module will provide an excellent background into cancer research and cancer biology that will significantly underpin the Drug Discovery modules in semester 2.